Sorority and Fraternity Life

 - Formulate meaningful relationships that lead to a culture of care and concern for others within their chapters and the larger Greek community.

-Graduate Assistant - Fraternity and Sorority Life (50%) Two positions
+Graduate Assistant - Sorority and Fraternity Life (50%) Two positions

 Assists with the advising and advocacy of more than 4,000 students in 41 chapters.
 Helps coordinate educational, cultural, and leadership programming activities of the Interfraternity Council, National Pan-Hellenic Council, Panhellenic Association, and member chapters.
 Assists in program development, implementation, and assessment.